American Association of Oral and Maxillofacial Surgeons Oral and maxillofacial surgeons:

 • Special interests, such as non-traditional applicant issues (i.e., post-dental school), foreign-trained, LBGTQ+ issues, strategy for applying with a lower CBSE and managing a work-life balance.

-Applications are accepted on a rolling basis and reviewed in January, May and August.
+Applications are accepted on a rolling basis and reviewed in December, April and August.
 Assignments will be announced within one month from the review date.
-Please send applications to Laurie Oddo or fax to 847-678-6286.

 Are you a pre-dental or dental student looking to join the Underrepresented Minority Mentorship Program?
-Mentee applications are available.
+Mentee applications are available here.